-When an optional unit is connected to the UNIVERSAL PORT jack on the AV receiver, the optional unit setting may appear on the speaker setting menu.
+When an optional unit is connected to the

+UNIVERSAL PORT jack on the AV receiver, the optional unit setting may appear on the speaker setting menu.

-▲ Adjust the subwoofer volume level to 75 dB.
+4 Adjust the subwoofer volume level to 75 dB, and then press ENTER.

 Test tones are played through the subwoofer.
 Use the volume control on the subwoofer.